 - MedWest Distribution, LLC

-- MedWest is a southern California Company that manufacturers strain-specific emulsified cannabis oil cartridges.
+- MedWest Distribution, LLC is a southern California Company that manufacturers strain-specific emulsified cannabis oil cartridges.
 Partnering with O.Pen, the company distributes a variety of strain specific cartridges to dispensaries throughout the state of California.
-MedWest uses a supercritical …
+MedWest uses …